 Fake People Person: Join us next time for a new another scintillating interview.
 And steer clear of glass menstruation cups!

 Brielle: Bye!
-Don't forget to download your copy of Drip Drop -- it's available online!
+Don't forget to download your copy of Drip Drop -- the first 20 seconds are available online!

 On October 1st I got to meet with Brielle for an all-access-behind-the-scenes interview at her apartment for her new song and music video Roller Coaster Tigers.
 What follows is a transcript of the interview that appeared in Fake People Magazine in the “first week of October” edition.